Skip to main content

 Send Webhook With Posted Funding Response

-Lead sends a webhook (Coming Soon) to the program’s endpoint indicating that the Funding object has transitioned to a posted status.
+Lead sends a webhook to the program’s endpoint indicating that the Funding object has transitioned to a posted status.
+This webhook serves as confirmation that Lead has deposited the funds into the Funding FBO.

 11